Florence E. S. Knapp: Biography

 She was born on March 25, 1875, in Syracuse, New York, as Florence Elizabeth Smith.
 She was a descendant of Ebenezer Hancock, who was both the librarian of Harvard University and brother of John Hancock.

 She married Philip Schuyler Knapp (died 1913).

-In 1920, Syracuse University awarded Florence an honorary degree of bachelor of science in education.
+In 1920, Syracuse University awarded Florence an honorary degree of Bachelor of Science in education.
 She was a delegate to the 1920 Republican National Convention and an alternate delegate to the 1924 Republican National Convention.

 She was the secretary of state of New York from 1925 to 1927, elected in 1924.
-After leaving office, she was accused of maladministration, leading her to resigned as dean of the College of Home Economics at Syracuse University.
+After leaving office, she was accused of maladministration, leading her to resign as dean of the College of Home Economics at Syracuse University.
 In June 1928, she was convicted of grand larceny in office.
 During the taking of New York's 1925 census, Knapp had put her stepdaughter's name on the payroll, took the stepdaughter's checks, forged the endorsements and spent the money on clothes.

 Knapp died on October 26, 1949, at the Marcy State Hospital in Marcy, New York.